mkchang/typeacer/README.md

 - [x] Shows the record fastest wpm for that quote

 ### Advanced Content ###
+- [ ] Add bootstrap for styling
 - [ ] Saves and shows you your most common errors
-- [ ] Randomly chooses between existing quotes and new ones
+- [ ] Randomly chooses between existing quotes and new ones, defaults to old quotes if an unclean quote is found?
+- [ ] Add keystrokes per minute as well
 - [ ] Has a Flying Ace icon move across as you type
 - [ ] Has user login
 - [ ] Shows leaderboard of user wpm by prompt